April 1, 2021

 Types of Ants in Ohio & How to Prevent Them

-Ants may be one of the least threatening varieties of pests that might find their way into your home, but they are also one of the most frustrating for homeowners.
+Ants may be one of the least threatening types of pests that find their way into your home, but they are also one of the most frustrating for homeowners.
 This is because an infestation of ants is notoriously difficult to get rid of.
-One or two ants may not seem like a big deal; but where there is one ant, there are usually hundreds or thousands more just out of sight.
-Check out everything you need to know about the following ants and ant prevention tips!
+One or two ants may not seem like a big deal, but where there is one ant, there are usually hundreds or thousands more just out of sight.
+Here’s everything you need to know about different types of ants and how to prevent them!

 Pavement Ants

 Pavement ants are named for their penchant for building homes in the soil beneath your driveway or sidewalks.
-They can also build nests beneath your foundation, meaning they don’t have very far to wander to wind up inside your house.
-If you’re tired of battling pavement ants in your home, only to have them return a few weeks later, it’s time to learn what might be attracting them to your home and what it will take to get rid of them for good!
+They can also build nests beneath your foundation, meaning they don’t have far to wander to end up inside your house.
+If you’re tired of battling pavement ants in your home only to have them return a few weeks later, it’s time to learn what might be attracting them and what it will take to get rid of them for good.

 How Do They Get In?

-Pavement Ants take up a residence under the concrete slab underneath your home during the winter season where they go dormant.
-When the warm spring air wakes them up, they begin their search for food.
-These insects find a crack in the concrete and wiggle themselves into your home.
-Next thing you know there’s a large colony of ants invading your pantries and cabinets.
+Pavement ants take up residence under the concrete slab beneath your home during the winter, where they go dormant.
+When the warm spring air wakes them, they begin their search for food.
+These insects find a crack in the concrete and wiggle their way inside your home.
+Before you know it, there’s a large colony invading your pantries and cabinets.

-Pavement ants are usually on the hunt for food with fat and sugar in them.
+Pavement ants are usually on the hunt for foods containing fat and sugar.
 If they find a reliable food source in your home, they’ll likely return with more worker ants.
-Although these ants don’t usually create a health risk in your home, they can contaminate open food containers or food preparation areas.
+While these ants typically do not pose a health risk, they can contaminate open food containers or food preparation areas.

-They may take advantage of cracks in your foundation, floors, or walls, sneaking into your home in search of food, water, or shelter from outside weather.
-They won’t typically cause damage to the structure of your house, but a particularly large nest under your foundation or by a window bay could excavate enough dirt to be a problem.
+They may take advantage of cracks in your foundation, floors, or walls, sneaking into your home in search of food, water, or shelter from the elements.
+They usually won’t damage the structure of your home, but a particularly large nest under your foundation or by a window bay could excavate enough dirt to become a problem.

 Where Do Pavement Ants Live?

-Pavement ants are found throughout the United States and primarily reside on ground-level walls, under floorboards, inside insulation, on curbs and you guessed it, inside pavement cracks.
-Pavement ants are attracted to homes by the smell of food.
-These insects eat anything from honeydew and seeds to cheese and meat.
+Pavement ants are found throughout the United States and primarily reside on ground-level walls, under floorboards, inside insulation, on curbs, and in pavement cracks.
+They are attracted to homes by the smell of food, eating anything from honeydew and seeds to cheese and meat.

 Getting Rid of Pavement Ants

-Controlling pavement ants on your own can be difficult due to the nature of ant colonies.
-A pavement ant colony typically has multiple queens and thousands of workers to protect it and gather food and water.
+Controlling pavement ants on your own can be difficult due to the structure of ant colonies.
+A typical colony has multiple queens and thousands of workers.

-Many homeowners turn to sprays or baits to deal with ant invaders as a first step, but these can be dangerous to use around areas where food is prepared in your home, and they often don’t reach the source of the colony.
-Without effectively exterminating the queens, they will continue to reproduce new worker ants; meaning surface treatments won’t cut it.
-You need to team up with the best home exterminators in Ohio!
+Many homeowners turn to sprays or baits as a first step, but these can be dangerous around areas where food is prepared, and they often don’t reach the colony’s source.
+Without exterminating the queens, new worker ants will continue to appear.
+Professional exterminators are usually the most effective solution.

 Ghost Ants

-Have you ever seen a ghost ant before?
-Don’t worry–ghost ants are not the spirits of deceased Formicidae, returning to haunt your kitchen cupboards and basements at night.
-Ghost ants are common to Florida, although they can be found in northern greenhouses and other controlled environments.
-They are quite small, and their name comes from their milky-white, almost transparent, color.
+Have you ever seen a ghost ant?
+Don’t worry—they’re not spirits haunting your kitchen.
+Ghost ants are common in Florida but can also appear in northern greenhouses and other controlled environments.
+They are tiny, almost transparent, and milky-white in color.

 Where Do Ghost Ants Live?

-These little guys love warm weather.
-They’ll be outside if the temperatures are nice, although they are equally happy indoors if it’s too cold outside.
-If they do live indoors, you’ll find them in the bottom of potted plants or behind baseboards.
+Ghost ants prefer warm weather.
+They’ll stay outdoors when it’s nice but are equally happy indoors if it’s too cold.
+Indoors, they are often found in the bottom of potted plants or behind baseboards.

 How to Avoid Ghost Ants